 Please remember, however, that your elderly relatives may have remembered some facts about the family incorrectly, so it is important that you always double check these facts before adding them to your tree.
 I have experience of this because my own grandmother inadvertently informed my Aunt that one of my grandfather's relatives married a different person than was in fact the case.

 Your relatives could have a family bible or other religious book passed down through the generations - you may find details about your ancestors have been written into the pages of the book.
 As the details were probably written from memory, you should always try and substantiate the information by checking official records.

 As you can see in the bible extract below, Mary's marriage date is given as 1892.
 It required further investigation to determine Mary Florance Adams married Henry Thomas Richardson on 16th December 1893 and not 1892.
 This was probably to hide the fact that Mary was pregnant when she got married as Lily was born on 30 May 1894!!

 From the details written in the Book as per the extract above, we know Mary was probably born in 1869, and investigation has proven this information to be correct as Mary Florence Adams was born on 25 October 1869.

 Her children with Henry Thomas Richardson were also written into the bible and investigation has shown the information was correct, with birth certificates obtained for Lily Florence Richardson, Harry James Richardson, Arthur Earnest Richardson, Alfred George Richardson and Harry Richardson (my grandfather).
 The death date of Harry James Richardson was also correct.

-Record Office, could prove invaluable to your research.
-Some other people who have constructed a family tree may have used abbreviations for events such as births and marriages etc.
+Other people who may have constructed a family tree could have used abbreviations for events such as births and marriages etc.